 The Levelogger 5 Series is not backwards compatible with previous versions of Levelogger Software.
-Only Levelogger Software Version 4.6.1 and up can be used to program the Levelogger 5, Barologger 5, Levelogger 5 Junior, Levelogger 5 LTC, and the Rainlogger 5.
+Only Levelogger Software Version 4.6.3 and up can be used to program the Levelogger 5, Barologger 5, Levelogger 5 Junior, Levelogger 5 LTC, and the Rainlogger 5.

 Note: It is always recommended to use the most recent version of software and firmware.
 Let Solinst keep you up-to-date with each new software and firmware release.
-Register your software at: www.solinst.com/Registration/ to receive these updates.
+Register at: https://downloads. solinst.com/ to receive these updates.